Web Technologies to do notifications

 WebSocket is the most famous, but is a little overkill.

-It is protocol negociation between the browser and the server to change the Http connection to a TCP connection, and re-use it as a dual-channel binary communication.
+It is protocol negociation between the browser and the server to change the Http connection to a TCP connection,

 On a LAN it works great… On a WAN with HTTP Firewalls, Http Proxies and Http LoadBalancer (Stateless Non Session Sticky), it is much more difficult.